John Walter Fletcher

 John Walter Fletcher (11 May 1847 – 28 February 1918) is widely regarded as the "father of Australian soccer".
-He was also prominent in New South Wales (NSW) as a teacher and a magistrate.
+He was also prominent in New South Wales as a teacher and a magistrate.

-Biography

 Early life

 Fletcher was born in London, the son of Harriet Fletcher (later Bathurst) and John Rolt.
 He was educated at Redhill School, in Redhill, Surrey and at Cheltenham College.
 In 1866, Fletcher entered Pembroke College, University of Oxford and graduated in 1869 with a Bachelor of Arts (second class honours).
 While at Oxford, he took a keen interest in sport, especially long distance running, and acquired a blue in athletics.
 In 1879, Fletcher obtained his Master's degree from Oxford.

 Career

 In 1875, Fletcher had emigrated to Australia and began working as a teacher at a private school called Oaklands, at Mittagong, New South Wales.
 In 1877, Fletcher established his own private boys’ school in Sydney, which he named Coreen College.
 During this period, Fletcher met Anne Marian Clarke, whom he married at St Thomas's Church of England, North Sydney.
 The couple settled in Woollahra and Fletcher served as secretary of Paddington Cricket Club.
 He also began to work towards the establishment of Association football in Sydney.
 The first club, Wanderers was formed on 3 August 1880, with Fletcher as its secretary.
 On 14 August, the first official game was played, between Wanderers and the King's School rugby team, at Parramatta Common, Parramatta.

 In 1882, he formed the New South Wales English Football Association (some sources refer to it as the Southern British Football Soccer Association), Australia's first soccer association and one of the first to be established outside the United Kingdom.
 The word "English" was necessary to distinguish the association from organisations related to Rugby football, which had already been established as the most popular code of football in the Sydney area.